Chart Color Schemes

 Katanning features high concentrations of lone person households and group households, with a fairly typical median household size

-Family households constitute 65.8 percent of all households, including 23.9 percent couples with children, 29.6 percent couples without children, and 10.5 percent single-parent families.
-Non-family households comprise the remaining 34.2 percent, with lone person households at 30.6 percent and group households making up 3.8 percent of the total.
+Family households account for 65.8 percent of all households, including 23.9 percent couples with children, 29.6 percent couples without children, and 10.5 percent single parent families.
+Non-family households constitute the remaining 34.2 percent, with lone person households at 30.6 percent and group households comprising 3.8 percent of the total.
 The median household size is 2.4 people, which aligns with the average for the Rest of WA.

 Frequently Asked Questions - Households